Muscular yet refined V8 engine; plush cabin; useful towing capacity; standard seating for eight; effective off-road equipment

 |Maintenance||1 Years/10,000 Miles|

-2017 Audi Q7 -- Seats up to seven.
-This is a completely new generation that makes those all-important luxury, tech and style statements.
+2017 Audi Q7 -- Seating up to seven, this is a completely new generation that makes those all-important luxury, tech and style statements.

-2017 Cadillac Escalade -- Plenty of tech, comfort and presence.
+2016 Cadillac Escalade -- The Cadillac Escalade offers plenty of tech, comfort and presence.

-2017 Mercedes-Benz GLS-Class -- The 3-row GLS (the former GL) enjoys a powerful twin-turbo V8, an opulent and spacious interior, and considerable off-road talents.
+2017 Mercedes-Benz GLS-Class -- The 3-row GLS (a new generation of the former GL) enjoys powerful twin-turbo V8s or a fuel-efficient turbodiesel V6, opulent and spacious interiors, and considerable off-road talents.

-2017 Land Rover Range Rover -- The original luxury SUV.
+2016 Land Rover Range Rover -- This is the original luxury SUV.
 When members of royal families need to leave the tarmac, they do so in a Range Rover.
-It only seats five, but boy are they comfortable.
+It only seats five, but boy, are they comfortable.

-Used Land Rover LR4 -- The 3-row LR4 is considerably more affordable than the LX 570 to start with, and a certified pre-owned (CPO) specimen will be even cheaper.
-Yet it still provides plenty of luxury and great off-road ability.
+Used Land Rover LR4-- The 3-row LR4 is considerably more affordable than the LX 570 to start with, and a certified pre-owned specimen will be even cheaper, yet it still provides plenty of luxury and great off-road ability.